truecharts/website/docs/manual/SCALE Apps/backup-restore.md

 1. Optional: When the SCALE system itself is also wiped, ensure to restore it using a SCALE config export **first**.

-2. Using ZFS replication, move back the previously backed-up `ix-applications` dataset.
+2. Using ZFS replication, move back the previously backed-up `ix-applications` dataset to the disk that will contain the future Apps Pool.
+This was covered in the `Exporting Backups` section.

+3. Once the ZFS replication is complete on the new or migrated system select the Pool containing the migrated `ix-applications` dataset in the Apps menu.

+4. Run this command to set the mountpoints in legacy mode to enable creation of new PVC storage

+- `zfs set mountpoint=legacy $(zfs list -o name | grep ix-applications | grep pvc)`

-3. Continue with the steps listed on `Reverting a running system`
+5. Continue with the steps listed on `Reverting a running system`

 ## Video Guide